SEARCH

 Mr. Lewis' account of a recent protest demonstration reminds me of the danger I've been talking about since 2008.
 Here's the story...

-A vocal mob is demanding a doubling of the minimum wage to $15 an hour in front of a Denver-area McDonald's which had to shut down because of the ruckus.
+A vocal group is demanding a doubling of the minimum wage to $15 an hour in front of a Denver-area McDonald's which had to shut down because of the ruckus.
 Lewis interviews a twenty-six year old man working at McDonald's who's protesting and had this to say about his employer,

 "They'd rather line their own pockets, than take care of us."